-Menopause is part of a woman’s sexual maturation and is not a disease or condition, although people may experience many symptoms of menopause
+Menopause is part of sexual maturation and is not a disease or condition, although people may experience many symptoms of menopause.

-Though menopause is defined as starting one year after the end of a person last period, they may begin experiencing symptoms earlier.
+Though menopause clinically occurs 1 year after the end of a person’s last period, they may begin experiencing symptoms earlier.

 The onset of menopause can also follow surgery that reduces ovarian function or hormones, such as a hysterectomy, where a surgeon removes the uterus, or surgery or other treatments for cancer.
 In these circumstances, symptoms may begin rapidly as an adverse effect of these procedures.

-The symptoms of menopause usually start when a woman’s estrogen levels begin to drop.
-Typically, this happens in the 3–5 years before menopause starts.
-This is the perimenopause.
+The symptoms of menopause usually start when estrogen levels begin to drop.

-Irregular menstruation: As estrogen levels drop, the menstrual cycle may change.
-A woman may miss periods or experience more time between periods.
-The menstrual flow may also be heavier or lighter than before the hormonal changes.
+- Irregular menstruation: As estrogen levels drop, the menstrual cycle may change.
+A person may miss periods or experience more time between periods.
+Menstrual flow may also change.

-Decreased fertility: As estrogen levels drop in perimenopause, pregnancy might become more difficult.
-When a woman reaches menopause, her ovaries no longer release eggs, meaning that pregnancy is not possible.
+- Decreased fertility: As estrogen levels drop in perimenopause, pregnancy might become more difficult.
+When a person reaches menopause, their ovaries no longer release eggs, meaning that pregnancy is not possible.

-Hot flashes: Fluctuations in hormone levels might lead to hot flashes or an abrupt feeling of heat and flushing.
+- Hot flashes: Fluctuations in hormone levels might lead to hot flashes or an abrupt feeling of heat and flushing.
 These flashes may be mild, occurring primarily in the upper body, or they may radiate throughout the body.
-Hot flashes can last from a few seconds to many minutes.

-Night sweats: Hot flashes that happen during sleep cause night sweats, and these may prompt such intense sweating that they wake a person up.
+- Night sweats: Hot flashes during sleep cause night sweats, which may prompt such intense sweating that they wake a person up.

-Sleep disturbances: Menopause often makes it hard to sleep.
-Many women find that sleep disturbances occur more often around the time of menopause.
+- Sleep disturbances: Menopause often makes it hard to sleep.
+Many find that sleep disturbances occur more often around the time of menopause.
 The disturbances may be related to night sweats.

-Low mood: Some women may experience mood changes during menopause.
-These may be due to hormonal fluctuations, but life circumstances that tend to occur around the time of menopause can also contribute.
-Low mood may also be a result of fatigue from sleep disturbances or the psychological adjustment to the loss of fertility.
+- Low mood: Some experience mood changes during menopause.
+These may be due to hormonal fluctuations, but life circumstances that tend to occur around menopause can also contribute.

-Attention problems: Many people find that they have difficulty concentrating and focusing during menopause and might experience lapses in memory.
-Scientists are not sure if this is due to falling estrogen levels or the natural aging process.
+- Attention problems: Many people find they have difficulty concentrating and focusing during menopause and might experience memory lapses.

-Thinning skin and hair: Extreme fluctuations in hormone levels might cause skin to become thinner.
-Some women may experience hair loss.
+- Thinning skin and hair: Extreme fluctuations in hormone levels might cause the skin to become thinner.
+Some people may experience hair loss.

-Urinary frequency and incontinence: Around menopause, women may experience an increase in the frequency of passing urine, due to a weakening of the muscles that control the pelvic floor.
+- Urinary frequency and incontinence: Around menopause, people may experience an increase in the frequency of passing urine due to weakening of the pelvic floor muscles.

-Menopause itself does not require medical treatment, as it is not a medical condition, but many women seek relief from its uncomfortable symptoms.
+Menopause does not require medical treatment, as it is not a medical condition, but many seek relief from its uncomfortable symptoms.

-There are many other treatments available that alleviate symptoms and prevent issues related to aging.
+Many other treatments are available that alleviate symptoms and prevent issues related to aging.